 By keeping the initial scope small, and partnering with the right software design & engineering firm, Koller Products could deliver a viable product to market quickly, and get the elusive first-mover advantage.
 After meeting with a number of consulting firms, general manager Dennis Milford chose Very for our deep understanding and multi-disciplinary experience in hardware and software.

 "I wanted a company to work with that stands behind the work they do, will be there to help with future development, and ultimately the firm that had the most experience.
 That’s why I chose Very."

-The engagement began with an in-person release planning session at the Koller Products headquarters.
+The engagement began with an in-person Product Strategy Sprint at the Koller Products headquarters.
 The initial wishlist of features for the tank and mobile application was quite extensive, so we worked with the Koller team to help prioritize features.
 We conducted our Needs, Wants, Desires exercise with the team, and gained the understanding needed to design and build features required for the minimum marketable product (MMP) — notably temperature sensing, and dynamic lighting controls.

 Part of our day-to-day interaction with any client is the daily standup meeting.
 During these short meetings, the team goes over the previous day’s work, any successes, and tensions, and strategize for the current day, as part of our [typically] week-long iterations.

 The Koller team had never had this frequency of communication with previous partners before and were apprehensive of the value this brought to the project.
 But after a week of participating, the value was obvious.
 By staying in constant communication with the Very team, the Koller team was able to get real-time updates whenever they needed something and able to make course corrections along the way to make sure the vision for the product came to life just as invisioned.